-For FFY2017, 19 MSP barracks across the state were funded in the program.
-Our goal was for barrack troopers to use the additional funding to conduct over 2000 commercial vehicle traffic stops for traffic violations by the end of CY2016 (barrack troopers stopped over 2100 vehicles).
-The goal set for CY2017 would be at least 1800 stops.
-We will continue funding of the program in FFY2018 and have established a goal of maintaining or increasing participation by the barracks.
+Again for FFY2018, 19 MSP barracks across the state were funded in the program.
+Our goal was for barrack troopers to use the additional funding to conduct over 1800 commercial vehicle traffic stops for traffic violations by the end of CY2017 (barrack troopers stopped over 1800 vehicles).
+The goal set for CY2018 would again be at least 1800 stops.
+We will continue funding of the program in FFY2019 and have established a goal of maintaining or increasing participation by the barracks.
 Increased participation would help us to meet our goal of at least 1800 traffic violation stops Non-MCSAP certified road patrol troopers across the state will conduct traffic stops on commercial vehicles for observed traffic violations.
 This initiative will be worked as an overtime assignment at various hours throughout the day and on various days of the week.
 The 19 barracks in various geographical areas across Maryland have been funded to allow for statewide enforcement of commercial vehicles.
 Continued monitoring by CVED staff, local commanders and MCD staff will assure continued success of this program.
 Our efforts to include more enforcement personnel in the program will also enhance the program into the future.
-It is anticipated that over 1000 work hours will be directed at CMV traffic enforcement without an inspection through this program in CY2017 with similar performance in CY2016.
+It is anticipated that over 1000 work hours will be directed at CMV traffic enforcement without an inspection through this program in CY2018 with similar performance in CY2019.
 Details of this program are also outlined in the National Emphasis - State Specific Objectives section.

 One of our unique on-going initiatives that identifies traffic violations but does not include an actual traffic stop or an inspection was first worked in 2015 and uses a covert tractor trailer driven by a trooper with a "spotter" in the passenger seat.
 The spotter identifies CMV drivers who are violating traffic laws such as aggressive driving violations and using hand held devices (texting, talking).
 Identifying information is obtained on the CMV and a warning/informational letter is sent to the company detailing the noted violations (if roving crews are in the area, a traffic stop can be made and an inspection will be conducted).
 These letters have led to companies taking follow-up action with employees and incorporating changes in the safety plans.
-It is estimated that over 1400 violation letters have been sent.
-We are setting a goal of identifying violators and sending over 750 similar notices during CY2017.
+It is estimated that nearly 2,000 violation letters have been sent.
+We are setting a goal of identifying violators and sending over 500 similar notices during CY2018 (the tractor trailer was sidelined for repairs for three months during early 2018).